lukalt/icpe-2024-rapl-validation/README.md

 # Artifact Structure:
 - **data/**: Software requirements for visualizing the plots, raw measurement data, visualization scripts, and generated figures
 - **experimental_setup/**: Hardware and software requirements for conducting experiments
-- **sourcecode/**: Scripts for collecting and processing measurement data
+- **sourcecode/**: Scripts for collecting and processing measurement data and instructions how to prepare and run the experiments

 # Artifact Reproduction Procedure